DataScienceUB/PFM/projects2021.md

 # Project Presentations (July 2021)

+Presentations will be online.
+There will links to the corresponding online session every day.
+Please, connect some minutes before your expected presentation time just to check the connection.

 | Student   |     Date | Commitee |
 |----------|:---------:| :---------: |
 | Irene Acero   | July 7, 9:30h | S.Seguí, O.Diaz, J.Fortiana |